 Advent (which means arrival) starts on the fourth Sunday before Christmas.
-Since Christmas falls on a Tuesday this year, the “four-week” season of Advent this year is only three weeks and two days.
-This year, the beginning of Advent also falls just after the Frost moon, which was last Thursday, arguably the real beginning of winter, which was early this year, back on November 6.
+Since Christmas falls on a Thursday this year, the “four-week” season of Advent this year is only three weeks and four days and begins on November 30.
+The beginning of Advent also falls after the Frost moon, arguably the real beginning of winter, which was early this year, back on November 6.

 Several traditions celebrate their new year around this time.
 It’s always seemed odd to me, to celebrate beginnings in the middle of winter.
 But it’s consistent with one of the three typical bases from which to start the year:

-- at the beginning of Spring, when life begins anew.
-(Easter, Nowruz)
+- around the Spring equinox, when life begins anew.
+(Easter, Nisan/Passover, Nowruz)

 - at the end of Fall — some time around the very end of harvest season — when the previous cycle of life comes to an end.
-(Rosh Hashanah, Eastern Orthodox Indiction)
+(Rosh Hashanah, Hijri, Indiction)

 - at or near the winter solstice — the point at which days start getting longer again.
-(Advent, Christmas, Yule, New Year’s, Sadeh)
+(Advent/Christmas, Yule, New Year’s)

 While the Roman Catholic Church and most of the Protestant world starts its new liturgical year at Advent, around the beginning of December, the Eastern Orthodox Church still starts on September 1, called the Indiction, as the Roman church used to do.
-I can’t find a specific explanation for why this day was chosen, though tradition holds it was on this day Jesus entered the synagogue and proclaimed that the scripture predicting the coming of Christ was fulfilled (Luke 4:16-22), and also that the Hebrew people entered the promised land.
-This older Christian tradition places it closer to the Hebrew New Year.
+I can’t find a specific explanation for why this day was chosen, though tradition holds it was on this day that Jesus entered the synagogue and proclaimed that the scripture predicting the coming of Christ was fulfilled (Luke 4:16-22), and also that on this day the Hebrew people entered the promised land.
+Notably, this older Christian tradition places it closer to the Hebrew New Year.

 Well, one of them anyway.

-Most lunar calendars are anchored to certain seasonal (and thus solar) events, so they move around a bit but not more than a month’s cycle.
+Most lunar calendar holidays are anchored to certain seasonal (and thus solar) events, so they move around a bit but not more than a month’s cycle.
 Lacking that tethering to the seasons, Islam’s calendar drifts around the seasons, and against the West’s solar calendar which is 11 or 12 days longer.
-So Hijri, the Muslim new year, Hijri, like other holidays, moves around on the seasons.
-Coincidentally, Hijri this year fell in this season, on November 14.
-But, for example, a decade ago, it happened on March 4, 2003.
+So Hijri, the Muslim new year, in its traveling around the seasons, this year fell on October 26; but, for example, in 2003 it was on March 4.

 That’s not to be confused, though, with the Zoroastrian new year of Persia, Nowruz, which is still celebrated in Iran and many other countries that were once part of the Persian Empire, including Iraq, parts of the Middle East and the “-stan” countries, as well as places where Iranians have settled throughout the world.
-It starts around the Spring solstice, like the Jewish calendar, and starts on that day, so it will be on March 20.
+It is tied to the Spring equinox, like the Jewish calendar, and starts on that day, so it will be on March 20.
 Though its roots are religious (it’s believed to be the anniversary of the first day of creation), Islamic leaders consider Nowruz a pagan holiday and have attempted to suppress it.

 With no luck.

-So, if you’re a Christian from a tradition that follows the Revised Common Lectionary, happy new liturgical year!
+So, if you’re a Western Christian from a tradition that follows the Revised Common Lectionary, happy new year!